Omar10lfc/DEPI-Graduation-project-Diabetes-Diagnosis/README.md

 ## License

-This project is licensed under the MIT License
+This Dataset is licensed under the MIT License